rahulc07/lfs-live-iso/README.md

   This ISO is compatible with both EFI and BIOS Legacy Bios boot.

 **A Live ISO Guide/Build Script for Linux From Scratch**

+# Known Problems
+For some reason, the initramfs is 343 MB so you might have to give it a minute to load the initrd.
+I didn't have time to look further into it but this is on the top of the list

 ## Build Instructions:
 **This is a preamble before the full hand built ISO instructions are written**

 1) Build an LFS system (sysv or systemd) and continue as far as you want with BLFS in a chroot.
 (This can be done with jhalfs or by hand)

 2) Rebuild libffi to work with any x86_64 CPU by running the configure with the march CFLAG.